The Postman JavaScript API functionality enables you to programmatically access and alter request and response data and variables using the pm

 console.log

 , the value will be masked in the Postman Console by default.
-To unmask the value of vault secrets in the console, open your Postman Vault, select Settings, then turn the toggle off next to Mask vault secrets.
+To unmask the value of vault secrets in the console, open your Postman Vault, select Settings, then turn off the toggle next to Mask vault secrets from the Settings tab.

 You can use pm.request, pm.response, pm.info, and pm.cookies to access request and response data in Postman.
 You can also send requests using pm.sendRequest.